Call Now For An Assessment Of Your Needs: (410) 680-3617

 It is wise to help your children retain as normal a routine as possible when you are going through a divorce or child custody matter.
 A parent’s divorce can leave their child’s emotional and mental health in a fragile state.
 Keeping your child’s routine and making sure they are still in the same activities as they were before your divorce is vital.

-Refusing to Follow Court Orders
+Refusing To Follow Court Orders

 Complying with all court orders is important in child custody matters.
 If you have a temporary custody agreement, you cannot take your child from daycare or school without notifying your co-parent.
 Even if you are your child’s primary guardian, you should keep them in daycare or school unless you have an excellent reason to take them out.
 It is important to follow all of the court’s other requests, as well.
 You can show the judge how committed you are to your child by following all of their requests, including taking a parenting class or going to counseling.